Kayleighhhhh/all-human-accessible-website/README.md

 ## Design

-When going to another page the header will stay the same but the navigation on the left side will change to pages related to the page the user is on.
+When going to another page, the header will stay the same, but the navigation on the left side will change to pages related to the page the user is on.

 Simple layout with easy navigation.